Castelnovo ne' Monti

-Along with every other town and village in the Apennines, Castelnovo is an approved area for the production of Parmesan cheese.
-It is also home to the only hospital in the area.
+Castelnovo is an approved area for the production of Parmesan cheese.
+It is also home to the only hospital in the local reggiano appennine mountains.

 Geography

 It is situated in the Reggiano Apennines mountains.

 Castelnovo is best known for the Pietra di Bismantova spur.
 The pietra (literally "Rock of Bismantova") can be spotted from a distance of 30 km as it stands at around 1047 m above sea level.
 The rock is a favourite climbing and abseiling destination throughout Italy and is considered a particularly difficult climb due to its outward-curving wall.
 The rock was mentioned by the Italian poet Dante Alighieri in the Divine Comedy.

 Other geographical landmarks include the Triassic chalk formations of the Gessi Triassici and the river Secchia which, together with the Pietra of Bismantova, are part of the National Park of the Appennino Tosco-Emiliano.

 Frazioni

 Bellaria, Bellessere, Berzana, Bondolo, Bora del Musso, Burano, Ca' del Cavo, Ca' del Grosso, Ca' di Magnano, Ca' di Scatola, Campolungo, Capanna, Ca' Pavoni, Carnola, Casa della Carità, Casale, Case di Sopra, Case Perizzi, Casino, Castagnedolo, Cerreto, Chiesa, Cinqueterre, Colombaia, Costa de' Grassi, Croce, Eremo Bismantova, Fariolo, Felina, Felinamata, Frascaro, Garfagnolo, Gatta, Gombio, Maro, Monchio, Monchio di Villaberza, Monte Castagneto, Monteduro, Monticello, Mozzola, Noce, Parisola, Pietrebianche, Pioppella, Pregheffio, Quarqua, Regnola, Rio, Rivolvecchio, Roncadelli, Ronchi, Roncroffio, Schiezza, Soraggio, Terminaccio, Vezzolo, Vigolo, Virola, Vologno di Sotto, Zugognago.